OneCX Local Environment - Getting Started - Run OneCX locally

 • slots - import for slots

-Running OneCX Local Env
+Running OneCX Local Environment

 For instructions on how to run your selected version of onecx-local-env, please refer to the version-specific documentation: